How to get a Thai Driving License in Bangkok ?

 If you drive without a valid driving license in Thailand you can have a fine of up to 1,000฿ and/or 1 month in jail.

-That's it, that's how to get your Thai drivers license
+Now go get your Thai drivers license

-Now if you made it here, I hope you got all the information you need to get or renew your driving license as a foreigner in Bangkok.
+Now if you made it here, I hope you got all the information you need to get or renew your driving license as a foreigner living in Bangkok.

 Of course, everything above is subject to change so check the website of the Department of Land Transport for up to date information.

-If you want to know more about life as an expat in Thailand you can find more information and stories related to life as an expat in Bangkok.
+If you want to know more about life as an expat in Thailand you can find more information and stories related to my life as an expat in Bangkok.

 And as always, if you have any question or comment, let me know below.